martindeegan/drone/README.md

 ## Teststed Hardware
 ### Micro Controller
-- Raspberry Pi 3B (B is needed for Wifi).
+- Raspberry Pi 3B (3B is needed for Wifi).
 Otherwise any Pi will do.

 ### Sensors
 - LSM9DS0 Gyro, Accel, Mag